 - Developing Bria-OTS™, the First Off-the-Shelf Personalized Immunotherapy, for advanced breast cancer, along with BriaDX™, its companion diagnostic test.
 Ability to treat ~90% of patient population with Off-the-Shelf personalized immunotherapy.

 - Experienced management has been involved in over 10 drug approvals

 There are a number of challenges that cancer immunotherapy treatments face.
 Approved immunotherapies work in 20 to 30 percent of patients.
 They depend on the patient’s weakened immune system and, in some cases can cause autoimmune disease.

 In response to these challenges, BriaCell is developing Bria-OTS™, an off-the-shelf personalized immunotherapy, for advanced breast cancer.
 The off-the-shelf approach means that the treatments are pre-manufactured, and the patient will be able to receive her/his personalized treatment based on the results of an easy and common HLA test on her/his saliva sample.
-This approach is quick, and relatively inexpensive, and avoids the complex manufacturing process associated with personalized immunotherapy treatments.
+This approach is quick, and relatively inexpensive, and avoids the complex manufacturing process associated with other personalized immunotherapy treatments.
 This approach is the first of its kind for advanced breast cancer.
 Bria-OTS™ is expected to enter the clinic in 2019.

 Bria-IMT™, BriaCell’s lead product candidate, is derived from a specific breast cancer cell line.
 It is genetically engineered to release granulocyte-macrophage colony-stimulating factor (GM-CSF), a substance that activates the immune system.
 BriaCell believes that Bria-IMT™ helps the body to recognize and kill tumor cells by activating both T cells that directly attack tumor cells, and B cells that produce anti-tumor antibodies.